alfie-ns/alfie-ns.github.io/scripts.md

 ### VidBriefs/API/vidbriefs-api/scripts

-In the process of initializing the API to run on a local machine, the following scripts are executed:
+In the process of initialising the API to run on a local machine, the following scripts are executed:

 #### run-migrations.sh